Adaptive Exponential Integration for Stable Gaussian Mixture Black-Box Variational Inference: Abstract

 \section{Abstract}

-Black-box variational inference (BBVI) with Gaussian mixture families offers a flexible approach for approximating complex posterior distributions without requiring gradients of the target density.
-However, standard numerical optimization methods often suffer from instability and inefficiency.
-We develop a stable and efficient framework that combines three key components: (1) affine-invariant preconditioning via natural gradient formulations, (2) an exponential integrator that unconditionally preserves the positive definiteness of covariance matrices, and (3) adaptive time stepping to ensure stability and to accommodate distinct warm-up and convergence phases.
-The proposed approach has natural connections to manifold optimization and mirror descent.
-For Gaussian posteriors, we prove exponential convergence in the noise-free setting and almost-sure convergence under Monte Carlo estimation, rigorously justifying the necessity of adaptive time stepping.
-Numerical experiments on multimodal distributions, Neal's multiscale funnel, and a PDE-based Bayesian inverse problem for Darcy flow demonstrate the effectiveness of the proposed method.
+Approximating probability distributions known only up to a normalization constant is a central problem in Bayesian inference, particularly in black-box settings arising in scientific computing.
+Black-box variational inference (BBVI) with Gaussian-mixture families provides a flexible framework for approximating complex posterior distributions, but the associated optimization dynamics are numerically delicate: covariance updates may leave the positive-definite cone, ill-conditioning may force prohibitively small step sizes, and Monte Carlo noise may obscure convergence.
+In this work, we study the affine-invariant natural-gradient dynamics for Gaussian-mixture variational inference, equivalently the Fisher-Rao gradient flow, from the viewpoint of stable numerical discretization.
+We propose an exponential integrator for the covariance evolution that preserves positive definiteness unconditionally, together with an adaptive time-stepping strategy that resolves the distinct warm-up and convergence regimes of the dynamics.
+The resulting scheme also admits a geometric interpretation in terms of Riemannian optimization and mirror descent.
+For Gaussian targets, we prove exponential convergence of the deterministic iteration and almost-sure convergence under Monte Carlo approximation.
+For well-separated Gaussian-mixture targets, we establish the corresponding local convergence results.
+Numerical experiments on multimodal distributions, Neal's multiscale funnel, and a PDE-based Bayesian inverse problem for Darcy flow demonstrate the effectiveness of the proposed method, including examples in dimensions up to \(50\).